StumpWM

 colon

 Invoke a StumpWM command by name.
-Similar to emacs' M-x (
+Similar to emacs' M-x (execute-extended-command

 eval